-Nominations for the Gifted and Talented program will be opened every year for first through twelfth grade students.
-Parents of nominated students will be asked to sign a Permission to Test forms before further considerations will be made.
+Nominations for the Gifted and Talented program will be opened every year for first through twelfth grade students during the month of January.
+Parents of nominated students will be asked to sign Permission to Test forms before further considerations will be made.